The Braxtons: 1996–1997: So Many Ways

 In June 1996, Tamar, Trina, and Towanda returned with a new album entitled So Many Ways, which shared the same title as its lead single.
 Released on August 13, 1996, the album peaked at No. 26 on the Billboard R&B/Hip-Hop Albums charts.
 It became their first and only LP.
 Atlantic Records A&R VP, Bryant Reid, served as the album's executive producer.
 At the time of its release, Reid told Billboard Magazine, "I had a vision for them then that was about young sophistication with sex appeal."
 So Many Ways included production from Jermaine Dupri and Daryl Simmons along with Christopher "Tricky" Stewart and Sean "Sep" Hall.
 The album also included a cover of Diana Ross's hit "The Boss" and Klymaxx's song "I'd Still Say Yes".

 The Braxtons released a music video in order to promote "So Many Ways".
 It was directed by Cameron Casey and featured upcoming actor Mekhi Phifer.
 The trio also performed a remixed version of "So Many Ways" with rapper Jay-Z on September 9, 1996, at the Soul Train Lady of Soul Awards.
 The single was also used as the opening track for the soundtrack to the comedy film High School High.
 "So Many Ways" went on to peak at No. 83 on the Billboard Hot 100 chart in 1996, No. 22 on the Billboard R&B Charts and number 32 on the UK Singles Chart in January 1997.

 The album's second single, "Only Love", was released on January 25, 1997, and peaked at number 52 on the Billboard R&B/Hip-Hop Songs Chart.
 A music video for this song was also released.
 A Masters at Work remix version of the Braxtons third single "The Boss" reached number 1 on Billboard Dance/Club Play Chart in early 1997.
 "Slow Flow" was the final single released from So Many Ways.
 It peaked at No. 26 on the UK Charts in July 1997, becoming their highest-charting single in the UK.

 The Braxtons also served as the opening act for Toni Braxton on the European Leg of her Secrets Tour in 1997.
+Traci also the joined the group for tour.